ericktai/pm-proxy/README.md

 2. `client.html` - any of your HTML pages, represented by `client.html` in this example
 3. `stackmob-proxy.js` - a static StackMob JavaScript file - included in your HTML file

-**You also need to use StackMob's Hosting service** because it can support the AJAX calls properly (special logic on StackMob web servers).
+<b>You also need to use <a href="https://marketplace.stackmob.com/module/html5" target="_blank">StackMob's Hosting service</a></b> because it can support the AJAX calls properly (special logic on StackMob web servers).
 Only `proxy.html` needs to be on the hosting service.
 All your other HTML files can live on your servers.

 ## Installation Instructions

-1. Install the StackMob HTML Hosting service (only used for `proxy.html`, not your web files)
+1. Install the <a href="https://marketplace.stackmob.com/module/html5" target="_blank">StackMob's Hosting service</a> (only used for `proxy.html`, not your web files)
 2. Initialize the StackMob JS SDK in `proxy.html`

         StackMob.init({